vicradon/vicradon/README.md

 <h1 align="center">Hi 👋, my name is Osinachi</h1>
-<p align="center">I'm a frontend software engineer and technical writer.
-I have keen interests in robotics and machine learning.
-I seek to improve the human condition through technology.
-I contribute to the growth of tech communities in Africa.</p>
+<p align="center">I'm a software engineer and technical writer.
+My primary languages are Python and Golang.
+I am well-versed in the art of deployment and Site Reliability Engineering using tools like Github Actions, Prometheus, and Grafana.
+I do Robotics/ML on the side, as I have an academic background in this area.</p>

-## What I'm Currently Learning
-<p>I'm currently learning Rust 🦀 and have built the following so far:</p>

-1. <a href=https://github.com/vicradon/minigrep>Minigrep</a>: A demo grep tool that finds instances of a text in a file

-## My blog
-I write blog posts based on my learnings and experiences as a developer on Hashnode.
-Check it out [here](https://blog.osinachi.me).

-### Recent Posts
+## Recent Blog Posts
 <!-- BLOGPOSTS:START -->
 <!-- BLOGPOSTS:END -->